concierge/Concierge/README.md

 - Run Concierge and ensure `kpm` was successfully loaded.
 - Use `/kpm install <integration_name>` to install the integration where `<integration_name>` is the name of the social network integration.
 - Use `/kpm config` with appropriate arguments *(account email, account password, etc.)* to set up the integration for connecting with the social network.
-Specific arguements and instructions on how to set them can be found in the integration's documentation.
+Specific arguments and instructions on how to set them can be found in the integration's documentation.
 - Use `/kpm start <integration_name>` to start the integration.

 Why not try integrating Concierge with Facebook by following the instructions [here](https://github.com/concierge/facebook).